 The sage said, ‘Without suffering, there is no bliss.’
 This is true in a sense that suffering is a required training for us to learn and evolve.
 We can appreciate light only after we go through darkness.

 However, some also said, ‘There is no suffering.
 There is only pain.’
-What some considers suffering doesn’t have to be such.
-Suffering is not only a notion inflicted from outside to us but also our mental perception.
-When we know the principle of the law of life and our broken mental harmony with ourselves, who and what do we want to blame?
+What some consider suffering doesn’t have to be such to another.
+Suffering is not only a notion inflicted to us from outside but also our mental perception.
+When we know the principle of the law of life and recognize our broken mental harmony with ourselves, who and what are we to blame?

-The word ‘suffering’ has to be removed from our personal dictionary.
-Instead, we replace it with such words as ‘inharmony’ or ‘disequilibrium,’ or ‘imbalance’ (between your thought and your true essence).
+I would like to suggest again that you remove the word ‘suffering’ from your personal dictionary.
+Instead, I would like to suggest you replace it with such words as ‘inharmony’ or ‘disequilibrium,’ or ‘imbalance’ (between your thought and your true essence).
 In this way, we are also empowering ourselves.

-The word suffering implies we have no power on any circumstances.
+The word suffering implies we have no power in any circumstances.
 It is something imposed or inflicted on us.
 Don’t we have power, indeed?
 In fact, we do have power in creating favorable circumstances.
-Or, we have power not to submit ourselves onto unfavorable circumstances.
+Or, we have the power not to submit ourselves to unfavorable circumstances.
 Aren’t we Invictus, the unconquered souls?

 Suffering is a perception, not reality nor truth.
-I suggest we don’t ever use this word as long as our personal life is concerned and ever ‘voluntarily’ succumb ourselves to this notion.
-By empowering ourselves by looking within and correcting the broken harmony with ourselves, we will witness the rest taking care of itself along our journey on earth.
+I propose that we don’t ever use this word as long as our personal life is concerned and ever ‘voluntarily’ succumb ourselves to this notion.
+By empowering ourselves by looking within and correcting the broken harmony with ourselves, we will witness the rest taking care of itself along our journey on Earth.

 As long as we know suffering arises only when we become estranged far too much from our true essence, then suffering will become less painful and may subside itself as a required training for our spiritual evolution – our growth in plain terms.

 So it is.
-After all, we stand tall as beings with higher energy who are powerful enough to face the reality without submission to the notion.
+In the end, we stand tall as beings with higher energy who are powerful enough to face reality without submission.
 In addition, we co-create our reality with the infinite power of intention.

-And my long self-imposed homework to understand James Allen’s insight is happily completed.
+And my long self-imposed homework to understand James Allen’s insight is joyfully completed.

 “When you begin to control your thought processes, you can apply the powers of your subconscious to any problem or difficulty.
 In other words, you will actually be consciously co-creating with the infinite power and omnipotent law which governs all things.”
-11
+11– Joseph Murphy

 AS A MAN THINKETH (James Allen, 1903)